SankSari/soteria/README.md

-# some-cool-name
+# Soteria
-Backend of "submission for codefundo++"
+> Heart of the best disaster prevention tools